Secreez/Secreez/README.md

-# Secreez - Max: Security, Privacy, and Data Science Enthusiast
-👋 Hi, I'm Secreez - Max!
-I'm passionate about all things related to security, privacy, and data science.
+👋 Hi, I'm Secreez or Max!
+I'm passionate about technology and data, especially backend development, data analysis, automation, and server-side technologies.
 When I'm not working, you can usually find me programming, doing system-related stuff or studying.

 ## What I'm Currently Learning
 Right now, I'm focusing on three key areas: